frankcarmody/OpenCV-Face-Recognition/README.md

 1. Physically connect Camera to Raspbery Pi
 2. RaspberryMenu > Preferences > RaspberryPi Configuration> Interfaces set Camera to Enabled
 3. Reboot
 4. Increase swap file size to better handle low amount of  RAM.
-Set CONF_SWAPSIZE=100 and CONF_SWAPSIZE=2048.
+Change CONF_SWAPSIZE=100 to CONF_SWAPSIZE=2048.
 USe CTRL+X and then Y to save in nano.
 ```
 sudo nano /etc/dphys-swapfile
 ```